-7. Roles and Responsibilities
+Roles and Responsibilities

-7.1 MPA expects all members of the academy community and visitors to support our commitment to promoting equalities and meeting the requirements of the Equality Act.
+MPA expects all members of the academy community and visitors to support our commitment to promoting equalities and meeting the requirements of the Equality Act.
 It will provide training, guidance and information to enable them to do this.

-7.2 Governing Body
+Governing Body

-• The Governing Body is responsible for ensuring that the academy complies with legislation, and that this policy and its related procedures and action plans are implemented.
+- The Governing Body is responsible for ensuring that the academy complies with legislation, and that this policy and its related procedures and action plans are implemented. - Every governing body committee keeps aspects of the academy's commitment to the Equality Duty under review, for example, in terms of standards, curriculum, admissions, exclusions, personnel issues and the academy environment.